2025 Diversity for Success Seminar

 Kelly Grisby Jones, Perez Morris, Columbus, OH

-Dennis Blount, Phelps Dunbar, Baton Rouge, LA
+Dennis Blunt, Phelps Dunbar, Baton Rouge, LA

 12:30 p.m.
 DRI Awards Luncheon